calmseas/kindle-goodreads-sync/README.md

 ## Installing PhantomJS ##

-You need at least PhantomJS 1.8.1.
+This has been tested with PhantomJS 2.1.1, other versions may work.
 There are *no other external dependencies* (you don't need Qt, or a running X server, etc.)

 ### Mac ###